-2. Ventilation system of engine rooms and other compartments containing ignition sources possible from tank top and possibly apart from ventilation openings of tanks, tank holds and compartments in which pumps and/or compressors are installed, and/or outlet ends of vent pipes from the safety valves.
+(1) The ventilation system of engine rooms and other compartments with possible ignition sources in them is to be of air supply type.
+Openings of air inlet and outlet are to be placed as high as possible from tank top and possibly apart from ventilation openings of tanks, tank holds and compartments in which pumps and/or compressors are installed, and/or outlet ends of vent pipes from the safety valves.